chrisl8/Orac/Readme.md

 ## Auto Login
-If the auto-login to GUI quites on you, run `sudo raspi-config` and turn the Auto Login OFF and ON again and reboot and it will fix it.
+If the auto-login to GUI quites on you, run `sudo raspi-config` and turn the Auto Login OFF and ON again and reboot, and it will fix it.
 System Options->Boot / Auto Login

 ---